Rolandhack/WICSI-2022-CTF-writeup-/MISC.md

 MISC WRITEUP

-Download the text file entitled: WOMAN CODE.txt after downloading this file you will use either binwalk or just unzip to unzip the internal files of this text file
+Download the text file entitled: WOMAN.docx after downloading this file you will use either binwalk or just unzip to unzip the internal files of this text file